Our mission is to help others by sharing our knowledge and expertise.

 In Vitro screening of leads and high throughput analysis of compounds is a major focus of the laboratory.
 Our team recently developed a low cost, simple visual imaging system that utilizes a novel software program to capture video recordings to assay compounds against these large worms.
 Instead of depending on laborious manual subjective methods of analyzing the data, we can now quantify multiple worms' movements simultaneously on a single plate, with each plate taking only a few seconds to read.
 We also research other areas of parasitic disease, including characterizing various parasite proteins as potential drug targets.

 Noninvasive diagnostics to measure the viability of Onchocerca nodules are being tested to find fast and convenient methods to determine the effectiveness of drug treatments directly inside a patient without surgical intervention.

 Continuing studies in drug models for Cryptosporidium to explore the biochemistry and biology of the protozoa to find effective treatments for a disease that is the most common water-borne illness in the world.

 Schistosoma mansoni studies in pursuit of diagnostic and therapeutic solutions for a helminth disease that is second only to malaria as the most common parasitic disease.
-We maintain a cell line for use in drug discovery and screening studies.
+We maintain a life cycle for use in drug discovery and screening studies.

 Planaria studies include the flatworm, Schmidtea mediterranea, as a safe and convenient model for parasitic study due to its conservation of key proteases and ease of manipulation.